ssl105/Raytracing-Images/index.md

 # Pathtracer

-The difference between a pathtracer and a raytracer is that a pathtracer can shoot multiple rays per bounce and averages the results from the rays whereas a raytracer shoots only a single ray per bounce.
+The difference between a pathtracer and a raytracer is that a pathtracer can shoot multiple rays per bounce/intersection and averages the results from the rays whereas a raytracer shoots only a single ray per bounce/intersection.
 Since a pathtracer uses more rays, it creates more detailed and realistic images compared to that of a standard raytracer.

 ## Direct Lighting